 Edith is a photographer, designer and writer from New York, NY with a BFA from the Rhode Island School of Design.
-She is presently at work on a book of this series, with the working title Painterly Palettes, to be published by Princeton Architectural Press in late 2021.
+She is presently at work on a book of this series, Color Scheme: An Irreverent History of Art and Pop Culture in Color Palettes, to be published by Princeton Architectural Press in late 2021.
 She was previously the senior photo editor and photographer, writer-at-large, and associate editor at Man Repeller, as well as the deputy creative director of Rowing Blazers, and now works on projects for publications and with brands in a freelance and multidisciplinary capacity.
 You can find more here: www.edith.nyc

 - Tia Jonsson, Ziwe Fumudoh, and the reds of the red caps in Renaissance portraits

 - The Tonya Tee

 "Get ‘em while they’re hot – the last batch sold out as quickly as you can say 'The roseate bills in John James Audubon’s The Birds of America: 1827-1838.'" - It's Nice That, “Painterly Pantones”: Photographer Edith Young on her art history-inspired series of colour palettes

 Why are the palette prints released in limited batches each week?